 Classroom Teaching Support

-Almost 40 Western Australian schools now benefit from Australia’s largest Chinese language support program.
+More than 40 Western Australian schools now benefit from Australia’s largest Chinese language support program.
 The program, which includes both private and public schools, extends as far afield as Albany, Bunbury, Geraldton and Kalgoorlie.

 In each school, a volunteer native speaker from the Confucius Institute assists the school’s own Chinese teachers to deliver their Chinese language program.
 Most volunteers work with just one or two schools and usually stay for periods of up to one year.